alamshafil/HxPro/docs/index.md

 ## Getting started

-First, download the [HaxPro IDE](https://alamshafil.github.io/HaxPro/download) or open your perfered IDE and install the [HaxPro CLI](https://alamshafil.github.io/HaxPro/download).
+First, download the [HaxPro IDE](https://alamshafil.github.io/HaxPro/download) or open your preferred IDE and install the [HaxPro CLI](https://alamshafil.github.io/HaxPro/download).

 ## Create a new project